 |Log query and analysis||You can use query statements to query and analyze collected logs.

 You can create alert rules based on query statements.
-After an alert rule is created, Log Service regularly checks query and analysis results.
-If a query and analysis result meets the trigger condition that you specify in the alert rule, Log Service sends an alert notification.
+After you create an alert rule, Log Service checks query and analysis results on a regular basis.
+If the query and analysis results meet a trigger condition that you specified in the alert rule, Log Service sends an alert notification.
+This allows you to monitor your service status in real time.
 For more information, see Log alerts.

 |Dashboards||A dashboard provides real-time data analysis results.
 You can view multiple charts

-You can subscribe to dashboards to send dashboard data to specific recipients by using emails.
+You can subscribe to dashboards to send dashboard data to specific recipients by email.

 |Management of log storage space||You can query the amount of storage that is occupied by logs on a regular basis.
 You can also increase the storage capacity or delete the stored logs based on your business requirements.|